“You don’t change the world with the ideas in your mind, but with the conviction in your heart.” —Bryan Stevenson (born 1959)

 Why plan a civil rights road trip?

-Plan a trip around civil rights landmarks and Sites of Conscience www.sitesofconscience.org where Black, Brown, and Indigenous communities still have the ability to tell their own stories, their own history.
-Place-based learning is a powerful tool of resistance against the rewriting of history in the classroom due to partisan politics.
-If travel is out of reach, armchair travel!
-Stay home and support your local libraries and booksellers.
+Place-based learning is a powerful tool of resistance against the rewriting of history in the classroom.
+If taking a trip is out of reach, stay home and armchair travel.
+Support your local libraries and booksellers.
 Book banning also denies people the right to tell their stories.

 SITES TO SEE, BIRMINGHAM ALABAMA